-The Supervisory Board at FUCHS PETROLUB SE has formed three professionally qualified committees, which prepare and also supplement its work.
-The duties, responsibilities and work processes comply with the binding regulations of the German Stock Corporation Act (AktG) and are aligned with the requirements of the Corporate Governance Code.
+The Supervisory Board at FUCHS PETROLUB SE has formed three qualified committees which prepare and also supplement its work.
+The duties, responsibilities and work processes comply with the binding regulations of the German Stock Corporation Act (AktG) and are in line with the requirements of the German Corporate Governance Code.

-The Personnel Committee and Audit Committee meet several times a year, while the Nomination Committee convenes for meetings only when these are necessary based on its allocation of duties.
-The respective chairmen of the committees regularly report to the Supervisory Board on the work of the Committees.
+The Personnel Committee and the Audit Committee meet several times a year, while the Nomination Committee convenes for meetings only when necessary based on its allocation of duties.
+The respective chairs of the committees regularly report to the Supervisory Board on the work of the committees.

 Shareholders and the Annual General Meeting

-F U CHS P E T RO LU B SE has issued both ordinary and preference shares.
-The holders of ordinary shares represented at the Annual General Meeting reach decisions on all tasks assigned to the Annual General Meeting by law, such as appropriation of earnings, amendments to the Articles of Association, election of members of the Supervisory Board, approval of the Executive Board and the Supervisory Board, measures affecting the capital structure and selection of the auditor.
-Each ordinary share authorizes the holder to one vote.
+FUCHS PETROLUB SE has issued both ordinary and preference shares.
+The holders of ordinary shares represented at the Annual General Meeting pass resolutions on all matters assigned to the Annual General Meeting by law, such as the appropriation of earnings, amendments to the Articles of Association, the election of members of the Supervisory Board, approval of the actions of the Executive Board and the Supervisory Board, measures affecting the capital structure and the election of the auditor.
+Each ordinary share grants the holder one vote.
 The Schutzgemeinschaft Familie Fuchs holds around 54 % of the ordinary shares.
-While the preference shares only grant voting rights in the cases prescribed by law, they grant the holders a preference right on the distribution of unappropriated profit and entitle them to an additional dividend (preference).
+While the preference shares only grant voting rights in the cases prescribed by law, they grant the holders a preference right on the distribution of unappropriated earnings and entitle them to an additional (preference) dividend.

 The holders of ordinary and preference shares exercise their co-determination and control rights at the Annual General Meeting held at least once a year.
 In compliance with the statutory and legal conditions, every shareholder is entitled to participate in the Annual General Meeting.
-Shareholders who do not wish to or are unable to attend the Annual General Meeting in person can have their voting right exercised by a voting representative (proxy), such as a bank, a shareholders’ association or a voting representative appointed by the company, by granting an appropriate power of attorney.
+Shareholders who do not wish to, or who are unable to, attend the Annual General Meeting in person can have their voting right exercised by a voting representative (proxy), such as a bank, a shareholders’ association or a voting representative appointed by the company, by granting an appropriate power of attorney.

-The Regular Annual General Meeting typically takes place in May.
-The reports, documents and information required by law to be submitted for Annual General Meetings, including the annual report, can be accessed on the Internet, where the agenda of the Annual General Meeting and any counter-motions or nominations of shareholders to be made public can also be found.
+The Annual General Meeting typically takes place in May.
+The reports, documents and information required by law to be submitted for annual general meetings, including the annual report, can be accessed on the Internet, where the agenda of the Annual General Meeting and any counter-motions or nominations by shareholders to be made public can also be found.

 In accordance with the Articles of Association, the Chairman of the Supervisory Board chairs the Annual General Meeting.
-He determines the order in which proceedings are conducted as well as the type and form of voting.
-He is also authorized to limit the shareholders’ rights to pose questions and to speak to a reasonable period of time.
+He determines the order in which proceedings are conducted in addition to the type and form of voting.
+He is also authorized to limit the shareholders’ rights to ask questions and to speak to a reasonable period of time.

-We understand compliance to mean observing rights, laws and the company’s Articles of Association, adhering to internal rules and standards, as well as making voluntary personal commitments.
+The company understands compliance to mean observing rights, laws and the company’s Articles of Association, adherence to internal rules and making voluntary personal commitments.
 The main guideline for the actions of all employees is observing applicable law.
-The management and employees are called upon without exception to observe applicable laws, directives and social standards within the scope of their duties, regard- less of whether these are international, national or local regulations.
-Unlawful behavior harbors the risk of damaging the company’s image, weakening our market position and may even cause us economic harm.
+Without exception, management and employees are required to observe applicable laws, directives and social standards within the scope of their duties, regardless of whether these are international, national or local regulations.
+Illegal conduct harbors the risk of damaging the company’s image, weakening its market position or even causing financial harm.